Manchester attack: Who were the victims?

 "She has been taken away from us, and all that love her, in the most traumatic way imaginable."

-Sorrell Leczkowski, from Leeds, is believed to have gone to the Manchester Arena with her family to pick up her sister.
+Sorrell Leczkowski, from Leeds, had gone to the Manchester Arena with her family to pick up her sister.

-The 14-year-old Allerton High School pupil was killed and her mother and grandmother, who is critically ill, are in hospital.
+The 14-year-old Allerton High School pupil was killed and her mother and grandmother were both injured.

 Her sister, who was at the concert, was not injured.